caseehong/recipe-ratings-and-time/README.md

   frameborder="0"
 ></iframe>

-This histogram displays the distribution of average ratings.
-The data is left-skewed with most recipes having average ratings that fall in between 4.75 and 5 stars.
-Low and moderate ratings are relatively uncommon.

 #### **Bivariate Analysis**
+This scatter plot shows the relationship between average ratings and cooking time in minutes.
+The results show that recipes under 50 minutes vary greatly between moderate and high ratings with many recipes falling in that cooking time range.
+Around the range of 50-100 minutes is when recipes seem to have ratings that are more consistently high.
 <iframe
   src="assets/avg_vs_mins.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-This scatter plot shows the relationship between average ratings and cooking time in minutes.
-The results show that recipes under 50 minutes vary greatly between moderate and high ratings with many recipes falling in that cooking time range.
-Around the range of 50-100 minutes is when recipes seem to have ratings that are more consistently high.

 #### **Interesting Aggregates**